2018-19 SEASON ANNOUNCEMENT

 The night John Lennon died in New York City the announcement was broadcast to the world by Howard Cossell on Monday Night Football.
 Some have only heard about it through stories.
 For others it feels as though it happened... yesterday.

 Monday Night makes its world premiere as part of the Live Five-Saskatchewan Playwrights' Centre play development partnership.

 Highway 55 Productions was created specifically for Monday Night.
 While we are a new company, we adhere to the same principle that has made theatre in this city thrive: create shows that challenge the actors and the audience.

-In 1967, Valerie Solanas wrote a manifesto suggesting that in order for women to be truly liberated, they must overthrow the government and exterminate the male sex.
+In 1967, Valerie Solanas wrote Society for Cutting Up Men, a manifesto suggesting that in order for women to be truly liberated, they must overthrow the government and exterminate the male sex.
 Juxtaposed with the story of two women navigating the trendy world of modern feminism, SCUM takes a playful look at radicalism, feminists, and the wild life of the woman who shot pop-art legend Andy Warhol.